WasmEdge/docs/docs/embed/go/reference/upgrade_to_0.11.0.md

 sidebar_position: 4
 ---

-# 6.7.4 Upgrade to WasmEdge 0.11.0
+# Upgrade to WasmEdge-Go v0.11.0

-Due to the WasmEdge C API breaking changes, this document shows the guideline for programming with WasmEdge C API to upgrade from the `0.10.1` to the `0.11.0` version.
+Due to the WasmEdge C API breaking changes, this document shows the guideline for programming with WasmEdge C API to upgrade from the `v0.10.1` to the `v0.11.0` version.

 ## Concepts